hyperledger-archives/burrow/README.md

 * Tier 2 is a full client-server test of `erisdb` using a mock implementation of the [Pipe](https://github.com/eris-ltd/erisdb/blob/master/erisdb/pipe/pipe.go).
 * Tier 3 is a full client-server test of `erisdb` using a live node.

-There will be a pipe-only test as well.
+More tests will be added continuously.

 #### JSON test-data